cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

 - Java runtime (on CDAP and Hadoop nodes)
 - Node.js runtime (on CDAP nodes)
-- Hadoop, HBase (and possibly Hive) environment to run against
+- Hadoop and HBase (and possibly Hive) environment to run against

+.. highlight:: console
 .. _install-java-runtime:

 Java Runtime